dnv-opensource/dictIO/README.md

 ## Usage Example

-dictIO provides a simple, high level API that allows reading and writing Python dicts from/to C++ dictionary files:
+dictIO provides a simple, high level API that allows reading and writing Python dicts from/to dict files:
 ~~~py
 from dictIO import DictReader, DictWriter